basho/basho_docs/source/languages/en/riak/dev/using/updates.md

 ### Clobber Updates

-If you'd like to update an object by simply replacing it with an entirely new value (unlike in the section above, where only one property of the object was updated), the Java client provides you with a "clobber" update that you can use to replace the existing object with a new object of the same type rather than changing one or more properties of the object.
-Imagine that there is a `User` object stored in the bucket `users` in the key `cliffhuxtable1986`, as in the example above, and we simply want to replace the object with a brand new object:
+If you'd like to update an object by simply replacing it with an entirely new value of the same type (unlike in the section above, where only one property of the object was updated), the Java client provides you with a "clobber" update that you can use to replace the existing object with a new object of the same type rather than changing one or more properties of the object.
+Imagine that there is a `User` object stored in the bucket `users` in the key `cliffhuxtable1986`, as in the example above, and we simply want to replace the object with a brand new
+object:

 ```java
 Location location = new Location(new Namespace("users"), "cliffhuxtable1986");